mofosyne/SCP-Art-Repo/README.md

 ![Current Logo](/Logo/v3.6/SCP_Logo-color.png)

 SCP - Secure Contain Protect Art Resources .
 E.g. letterheads etc...
-Style guide... for scp-wiki.net reddit.com/r/SCP/
+Style guide... for [Official SCP Wiki](scp-wiki.net) and [SCP Subreddit](reddit.com/r/SCP/)

 Feel free to push a "pull request" to this repository, if you got any common SCP art that can be reused.